cooper/ferret/doc/std/Number.md

 $number.floor
 ```

-Computed property.
+Property.
 Greatest integer less than or equal to the number.
 Example: `3.999` -> `3`.